Video store business plan for starting your own business

 5.2.1 Young Professionals

 Children prove to be avid gamers.
-And considering that trend, we expect to receive regular business from children as well.
-This is especially true for kids between the ages of 10 and 15.
+And considering that trend, we expect to receive regular visits from children as well, especially from those who are between the ages of 10 and 15.

 5.2.3 College students